Cells are the basis of life. Plants, bacteria, humans, animals, algae, and any other living organism are made up of small, microscopic cells.

-Most cells have unique properties and become a specific type of cell to form a part of the body.
-For example, the cells of human skin remain skin cells throughout their life cycle.
+Most cells have unique properties and become a specific type of cell to form a body part.
+For example, human skin cells remain skin cells throughout their life cycle.

-Stem cells are the only type of cells that have the capacity to become any other type of cell.
-Eukaryotic cells, or cells that contain a nucleus, have DNA in the chromosomes in the nucleus of the cell that tells the cell what to do.
+Stem cells are the only type of cells that can become any other cell type.
+Eukaryotic cells, or cells that contain a nucleus, have DNA in the chromosomes in the middle of the cell that tells the cell what to do.

-In biology, the term ploidy is used to define the number of sets of chromosomes that are found within the nucleus of a cell.
+In biology, the term ploidy is used to define the number of sets of chromosomes found within the nucleus of a cell.

-Different organisms have different number of chromosomes.
-Two types of eukaryotic cells are haploid and diploid cells , the main difference being the number of sets of chromosomes found in the nucleus.
+Different organisms have a different number of chromosomes.
+Two types of eukaryotic cells are haploid and diploid cells, the main difference being the number of sets of chromosomes found in the nucleus.